yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 ```

 In the above, the last parameter of the constructor must take a configuration array
-which contains name-value pairs for initializing the properties at the end of the constructor.
+that contains name-value pairs for initializing the properties at the end of the constructor.
 You can override the [[yii\base\Object::init()|init()]] method to do initialization work that should be done after
-the configuration is applied.
+the configuration has been applied.

-By following this convention, you will be able to create and configure a new object
+By following this convention, you will be able to create and configure new objects
-using a configuration array like the following:
+using a configuration array:

 ```php
 $object = Yii::createObject([